joinpursuit/Pursuit-Core-Web/fundamentals/local_environment/README.md

 Git is a version control system that allows us to track, commit and revert changes to files within a directory.

 When we installed homebrew, it should have installed `git`.
-To verify, type
+To verify, type:

 ```
 $ git --version